Childhood and Education Journey of Monica Lewinsky in Timeline

 October 2017: Tweets #MeToo

-In March 2018, Monica Lewinsky wrote an essay in the March 2018 issue of Vanity Fair in which she addressed her use of the #MeToo hashtag and reflected on her relationship with Bill Clinton, considering it an "abuse of power".
-She also revealed her diagnosis of post-traumatic stress disorder due to the aftermath of the scandal.
+In the March 2018 issue of Vanity Fair, Monica Lewinsky wrote an essay in which she reflected on her relationship with Bill Clinton, characterizing it as an "abuse of power" due to the age and power differential, and revealed her diagnosis of post-traumatic stress disorder.

 In May 2018, Monica Lewinsky was disinvited from an event hosted by Town & Country after Bill Clinton accepted an invitation to the same event.